kamilfranek/kamilfranek.github.io/_posts/2018-06-06-how-can-census-data-help-you-to-evaluate-business-potential.md

     <figcaption></figcaption>
 </figure>

-The chart above on the left shows only that population is split roughly 50:50 on active on no active, more interesting detail emerges if you go to more granular level as in the chart on the right.
+The chart above on the left shows only that population is split roughly 50:50 on active and inactive, more interesting detail emerges if you go to more granular level as in the chart on the right.

 Another important characteristic I want to look at is age.
 Note that I’m using census data, which allows me to look at the whole country at a city level.
 On the other hand, I have to accept that data are shifted a few years back since the last census was in 2011.